Parking & Transportation Advisory Committee Reports

 - Summer Maintenance update

-- Planned Rotation: South Hedges, Hamilton Hall, and Greenhouse Lots are
+- Planned Rotation: South Hedges, Hamilton Hall, and Greenhouse Lots are not part of

 - South Hedges Lot